steamcannon/steamcannon.org/_steps/deploying_first_app/create_deployment.md

 title: Deploy the Artifact
 ---

-Verify the correct Artifact and Environment are selected and click Deploy.
+Verify the correct artifact and environment are selected and click Deploy.